All Episodes

 That's wrong.

-They shouldn't be doing that, and they don't have the right uh to say that they're truly the only patriotic ones out there when they want the country to fail and 25 million people not to get back to work.
+And they don't have the right to say that they're truly the only patriotic ones out there when they want the country to fail and 25 million people not to get back to work.

 Well, this is frankly just absurd.

-Because I I'm uh I'm I'm gonna I'm gonna tell you something.
+Because I'm going to tell you something.

-Trump was flown to Detroit for that labor party rally on Air Force One.
+Trump was flown to Detroit for that Labor Party rally on Air Force One.

-He's in bed with Obama, he's part of the destruction.
+He's part of the destruction.

-You're gonna find either a Democrat president or of a union somewhere involved in the mix that's making the situation worse.
+Wherever you go, wherever you go in this country, in the private sector, and you're going to find problems, you're going to find either a Democrat president or a union somewhere involved in the mix that's making the situation worse.

 You think that's what's happened here?